- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 9 essential steps to incorporate your company on ACRA Bizfile

 When starting a business in Singapore, it is a legal requirement to register a business with ACRA.
 There are 9 steps to incorporate a company in Singapore.
-Entrepreneurs must fulfill the requirements, which include:
+Entrepreneurs must fulfil the requirements, which include:

 1. Company name

 Before launching your business, ensure your company name is registered and approved by ACRA, paying a fee of SGD 15.
 The proposed name for your business should be unique and should not be identical to an existing name nor contain prohibited or undesirable words.
-Make sure you use a company name checker tool to verify that desired name is available.
-Once you’ve found the name, the next step is to apply for name reservation via the ACRA BizFile portal.
+Make sure you use a company name checker tool to verify that the desired name is available.
+Once you’ve found the name, the next step is to apply for name reservation via the ACRA Bizfile portal.

 2. Company type